Coronavirus: Will It Affect Your Pet’s Travel Plans?

 On December 30th, 2019, the first recorded case of the 2019 Novel Coronavirus (2019-nCoV) was identified in Wuhan, China as the cause of an outbreak of respiratory illness.
-As of today (January 30th, 2020), there have been over 7,500 confirmed cases of the virus.
-Most have been within China, but with confirmed cases in other countries, some governments are taking measures to prevent the virus from spreading from person-to-person.
+As of today (June 5, 2020), there have been over 13 million reported cases of the virus.

 But how does this affect pet travel?

 If you’re planning to travel with your pet soon, your plans may need to be altered or put on hold while many countries take steps to control the spread of the virus.
 Here are the countries restricting pet travel at this time.
 (Please note, we will be updating this information as we learn more)

 China: While the government offices that issue pet travel documents are open and operating, pet-safe airlines are only offering limited flights for pets at this time.